Academic Catalog

 NURS-3200 Foundations of Nursing, for Nursing Majors.

-Approved EXSC Fitness Courses
+Approved Fitness Courses

 EXSC-1100Physical Fitness1